Kowa Pharmaceutical Europe Co. Ltd. here after referenced as ‘the Company’.

 The Company can be contacted as follows:

-By post: GDPR Compliance Responsible Person, Kowa Research Europe Limited / Kowa Pharmaceutical Europe Co.
+By post: GDPR Compliance Responsible Person, Kowa Pharmaceutical Europe Co.
 Ltd, 105 Wharfedale Road, Winnersh Triangle, Wokingham, Berkshire, RG41 5RB.

 By phone: +44 (0) 118 922 9000

 The information we gather

-The Companies gather certain information about you.
+The Company gather's certain information about you.
 When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom), and the Data Protection Act 2018 and we are responsible for that personal information for the purposes of those laws.
 Information about you is also used by our affiliated entities and group companies, including Kowa Company Limited, Kowa Pharmaceutical Europe AG, Kowa Holdings Europe AG, Kowa Pharmaceutical Europe Co.
-Ltd. German Branch and Kowa Pharmaceutical Europe GmbH, Kowa Research Institute Inc., Kowa Pharmaceuticals America Inc. (our ‘group companies’).
+Ltd. German Branch, Kowa Pharmaceutical Europe GmbH, Kowa Research Institute Inc., Kowa Pharmaceuticals America Inc. (our ‘group companies’).

-In this notice, references to ‘we’ or ‘us’ means the Companies and our group companies.
+In this notice, references to ‘we’ or ‘us’ means the Company and our group companies.